MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-install-app.md

 <a name="enhanced"></a>

 4. To enable [enhanced collaboration experience](teams-collaboration-enhanced-experience.md), select **Yes** for **Enable Enhanced Microsoft Teams Integration**.
 To turn this option on, you need Office 365 tenant admin permissions.
-When Enhanced Microsoft Teams Integration is enabled, the **Collaborate** button appears on the record and view page in model-driven apps for Dynamics 365.
-You can set up a connection with any Microsoft Teams collaboration channel within a model-driven app.
+When Enhanced Microsoft Teams Integration is enabled, the **Collaborate** button appears on the record and view page in customer engagement apps.
+You can set up a connection with any Microsoft Teams collaboration channel within an app.

     1. When you select **Yes** to **Enable Enhanced Microsoft Teams Integration**, there is two consent permission popup boxes that will display.
 If you have a pop-up blocker and you don't see the second consent dialog, then you need to disable the pop-up blocker in your browser.